7 Awesome reasons to fall in love with Montreal

 If you think this does not seem like an interesting spot to explore, you’re wrong.
-Part shopping centre, part hotel and part offices, this complex takes up the whole city block.
+Today, it’s part shopping centre, part hotel and part offices.
+The complex takes up the whole city block and seems even bigger on the inside.
 A glass canopy connects the 11 historical buildings and creates a beautiful atrium.

-There are shops, restaurants and cafes as well as an Instagram-worthy fountain by the French architect and sculptor Dieudonné-Barthélemy Guibal.
-The WTC, inaugurated in 1992, is a fantastic model for integrating old architecture with new purpose as well as historical preservation.
+There are shops, restaurants and cafes, and an Instagram-worthy fountain by the French architect and sculptor Dieudonné-Barthélemy Guibal.
+The WTC, inaugurated in 1992, is a fantastic model for integrating old architecture with new purposes and historic preservation.

-Growing up, for me Montreal was always about the nightlife.
-As much as I like this city during the day, after dark it transforms into an even more spectacular place.
+Growing up, Montreal was always about the nightlife.
+As much as I like this city during the day, it transforms into an even more spectacular place after dark.
 Montrealers party like it’s their job.
 There are nightclubs, bars, patios, breweries, live music and everything in between.
-During the summer months in particular, the streets are lit up with lights and full of life.
+During the summer months, the streets are lit up with lights and full of life.
 It’s no wonder we used to come here so often.

 After dark, there are all kinds of people mingling together.
 As this is a university town, there are plenty of students, professionals and tourists rubbing elbows with the fashionable set and everyone out for a good time.
-There are plenty of places to choose.
+There are plenty of places to choose from.

 With shops and restaurants aplenty, this trendy upscale street is a great day and night destination.
-Walk the streets or sit on one of the patios and enjoy the vibrant energy that is Montreal.
-Rue Saint Denis is a great spot for a night out with plenty of offerings.
+Walk the streets or sit on one of the patios and enjoy Montreal’s vibrant energy.
+Rue Saint-Denis is a great spot for a night out with plenty of offerings.

 Saint Catherine Street (Rue Ste.
 Catherine)

-This is one of Montreal’s main arteries and it changes like a chameleon as you go through it.
+This is one of Montreal’s main arteries, and it changes like a chameleon as you go through it.
 With every visit, I discover a different side of this street.
-From large shopping complexes flanking in on both sides, to smaller shops, restaurants and commercial buildings, Rue Saint Catherine is ever changing.
+Rue Saint Catherine is ever-changing, from large shopping complexes flanking in on both sides to smaller shops, restaurants, and commercial buildings.

+This is your party destination.
+Crescent Street, filled with bars, nightclubs and pubs, is never a dull place.
+You can dance your night away at one of the clubs, mingle on the many patios along the streets, or people watch to your heart’s content.
 I must say, I’ve spent a lot of time here and loved every moment of it.
-Crescent Street, filled with bars, nightclubs and pubs, is never a dull moment.
-You can dance your night away at one of the clubs, mingle on the many patios along the streets, or people watch to your heart’s content.
-This is your party destination.